tjjjwxzq/quiet-comic/README.md

 (For the `crop` option, the value must be of the form `width x height + x-offset + y-offset`.
 The offsets are mandatory, or minimagick will throw an error)

-Note that if you change the source directories, you should also make the relevant changes to the `base_image_dir`, `pages_image_dir` and `artworks_image_dir`.
+Note that if you change the source directories, you should also make the relevant changes to the `base_image_dir`.

 ### Feed
-This theme uses the `jekyll-feed` gem to generate an Atom feed for your posts (if you are running a blog alongside your web comic).
+This theme uses the `jekyll-feed` gem to generate an Atom feed for your posts (`feed.xml`) (if you are running a blog alongside your web comic).
 However this gem does not support feed for collections.

-This theme will create a feed for your comic pages (`pages/feed.xml`) as well as artwork (`artwork/feed.xml`).
+This theme will create a feed for your comic pages (`pages_feed.xml`), artwork (`artwork_feed.xml`) and a combined feed for both (`combined_feed.xml`).
 The feed will sort your comic pages according to `page_number`, and your artworks according to `date` (so ensure that those variables are set in your frontmatter).

 ## Contributing